 Violations

 Six boats were documented fishing in violation of the State Marine Reserve.
 One boat was seen violating the Special Closure restrictions this month when it passed between Saddle Rock and Southeast Farallon Island; no wildlife were disturbed.
-Two USCG planes, one USCG helicopter and one private seaplane violated the 1000’ aircraft regulation zone around the islands.smoved 60 zalophus near the domes on Mussel Flat.
+Two USCG planes, one USCG helicopter and one private seaplane violated the 1000’ aircraft regulation zone around the islands.
+The seaplane moved 60 zalophus near the domes on Mussel Flat.

 Maintenance